 Poor Lord Ritchie's Answer

-Medieval Lord Ritchie is tasked with delivering his family's crucible sword to their enemies, a peace offering to save his royal family.
-Along the way, Ritchie encounters a series of surreal and disconnected events, leaving him to question whether these challenges are his own or if someone—or something—is manipulating him.
-Haunted by the possibility of a wizard's involvement, a notion he loathes, Ritchie's grasp on reality begins to falter.
+2026 revised version.
+Medieval Lord Ritchie is tasked with delivering his family’s crucible sword to sworn enemies as a peace offering meant to save his royal bloodline.
+Along the journey, he encounters a series of surreal and seemingly disconnected events that fracture his sense of time, memory, and control.
+As the possibility of wizardry looms, a notion he loathes, Ritchie begins to question whether he is being manipulated or unraveling from within.

-After a drunken attack in a public house, Ritchie finds himself alone in a room, experiencing a disorienting journey between past and present.
-As he faces his imminent death, he is transported back to the root of his tormented existence, revealing the full scope of his living horror.
-This screenplay, inspired by a short story chosen by the late actor Rutger Hauer for his 2004 contest, delves into the fragility of the human mind, the impact of vengeance, and the power of perception.
+After a drunken attack in a public house, Ritchie awakens alone in a room and is pulled into a disorienting passage between past and present.
+Facing his imminent death, he is driven back to the origin of his torment, revealing the true scope of his living horror.

 -